ubccpsc/310/docs/26w1/project/d3-design-v3.md

 ## The conventions you're inheriting

-Read the v1 and v2 specifications carefully before designing anything, because they are more consistent than they first appear.
-The courses tree and the buildings tree use the same pagination envelope, the same `links` shape, the same status codes for the same situations, and literally the same error schemas.
+Read the specification carefully before designing anything, because it is more consistent than it first appears.
+It documents both live contracts in one document — `/api/v1` and `/api/v2` are served side by side, not one after the other — and the courses tree and the buildings tree use the same pagination envelope, the same `links` shape, the same status codes for the same situations, and literally the same error schemas.

 **Nobody wrote those conventions down as rules.** Part of your job is to work out what they are, state them explicitly, and then apply them to a domain — scheduling — that the original authors